 - What they need right now

-If you have a traditional business plan, then you have already spent a great deal of time researching the best price point for your products and services.
-Now, it's time to relate that pricing information to your marketing activities.
+If you have a traditional business plan, you already have spent a great deal of time researching the best price point for your products and services.
+As part of the marketing mix, pricing information, including payment details, is included in your plan.

 - Public relations